-There are two options for the assessing your math skills, the ISSA (Informed Student Self-Assessment) and the College Level Math assessment.
+There are two options for assessing your math skills, the ISSA (Informed Student Self-Assessment) and the College Level Math assessment.

 On this page: